Elliptic fibrations on covers of the elliptic modular surface of level 5: Elliptic fibrations on K3 surfaces induced by the conic bundles

 \subsection{The elliptic fibrations induced by conic bundles}

 Here we can describe and compute the equations of all the elliptic fibrations induced by the conic bundles on the different K3 surfaces introduced.
-Since we have an algorithm it suffices to apply it to the equations of the conic bundles given in Section \ref{sec: conic bundles} and to the Weierstrass equations given in Section \ref{sec: K3 covers of R55}.
+For this purpose, we apply the algorithm, described in the previous section, to the equations of the conic bundles given in Section \ref{sec: conic bundles} and to the Weierstrass equations given in Section \ref{sec: K3 covers of R55}.